What Began As A Dream...

 The Frank Family

 When Russia entered World War 1 against Germany, many ethnic Germans were exiled to Siberia.
 The Franks were spared due to their position in the railroad and powerful relationships.
 When the Russian Revolution began in 1917, the wealthy Franks leaned to the White Army of the czar.
 Young Konstantin (standing left to his mother) left school to fight with the White Army.
-That same year, the communists declared landownership illegal and the Franks were displaced from their farms, and all of their properties were confiscated.
+That same year, the communists declared landownership illegal, the Franks were displaced from their farms, and all of their properties were confiscated.
 The family moved to a large apartment in Selz.

 Early 1900's